 Solar panels create what is called DC (Direct Current) electricity by capturing energy from sunlight.
 Home appliances use AC (Alternating Current) electricity though, which means an inverter must be used to transform the DC into AC before it can be used in our homes.

 The difference between DC and AC is in the way the electricity flows.
-DC electricity travels on a one way street flowing around a circuit.
+DC electricity travels on a one way path flowing around a circuit.
 Think of a battery powering a fan, where electrons start at the negative side of the battery, flow to the fan, then return to the positive side of the battery.
-With AC electricity however, electrons are pushed and pulled back and forth, rapidly reversing direction.
-This form of free flowing electricity allows us to power a variety of appliances with varying voltage needs and allows overproduced or unused solar energy to feed onto the grid.
+With AC electricity, however, electrons are pushed and pulled back and forth, rapidly reversing direction.
+This form of free-flowing electricity allows us to power a variety of appliances with varying voltage needs and allows overproduced or unused solar energy to feed onto the grid.

 A little piece of history for you here: AC electricity was chosen for the US’s power grid mostly because it was the cheapest method to transmit over long distances.